-In this article we will be covering 5 things all successful websites have in common and how you can implement these design elements into your own website.
+In this article, we cover five things all successful website design has in common and how you can implement these design elements into your website.

 As Leo Tolstoy said in the book Anna Karenina:

 “All happy families are alike; each unhappy family is unhappy in its way.”